 In cases reported around the globe, COVID-19 looks different in children than it does in adults.
 Generally, most kids appear to be asymptomatic (not exhibiting symptoms) with mild to moderate disease.
 When children do have COVID symptoms, they are usually less severe than symptoms that adults experience.
 Most kids recover within one to two weeks after symptoms appear.

 Children are less likely to report symptoms.
 Parents need to watch and ask how children are feeling.

 New loss of taste or smell

 Although mostly adults and older children have been diagnosed with COVID-19, babies and toddlers can still catch it.
-Too young to wear masks, parents of babies and toddlers need to take other measures to protect their young ones: Avoid public areas, parents need to wash hands thoroughly before touching and feeding them and toys and other surfaces within their reach need to be cleaned and sanitized regularly to help reduce the chance of catching the virus.
+Too young to wear masks, parents of babies and toddlers need to take other measures to protect their young ones:

 Most kids have no symptoms or only mild-to-moderate coronavirus symptoms.
 Call your child’s doctor if you notice any symptoms of COVID-19.
 The doctor can advise you about symptoms to watch, testing and home treatments.
 Younger children may need a referral for COVID-19 testing.

 Your kid’s doctor will determine whether to test your child for COVID-19 based on signs, symptoms, exposure and risk factors.